Kroc/v80/release/readme.txt

 This could be avoided with a native C version of v80, so if this is something you think you could write, please see https://github.com/Kroc/v80/issues/4

-This release bundle include an ntvcm executable for Windows;
+This release bundle includes an NTVCM executable for Windows;
-for Mac, Linux & all UNIX-likes, you'll have to compile ntvcm from source: https://github.com/davidly/ntvcm
+for Mac, Linux & all UNIX-likes, you'll have to compile NTVCM from source: https://github.com/davidly/ntvcm